-Part XII (Equal Pay for Equal Work) is amended to add two new provisions.
-The first is an entitlement for equal pay from an employer regardless of a difference in employment status.
-The second is an entitlement for equal pay for assignment employees of a temporary help agency who perform substantially the same work as an employee of the temporary help agency's client.
+Part XII (Equal Pay for Equal Work) is amended to add-two_four new provisions.
+A definition is added that provides that "substantially the same" means "substantially the same but not necessarily identical".
+The first is The Part is amended to provide for an entitlement for equal pay from an employer regardless of a difference in employment status.
+The second is and an entitlement for equal pay for assignment employees of a temporary help agency who perform substantially the same work as an employee of the temporary help agency's client.
+Finally, new section 42.3 requires that the Minister cause a review of the new entitlements.
 Related amendments are made to the reprisal provisions in the Act to prohibit reprisals against employees who make inquiries about rates of pay or who disclose their rate of pay for the purpose of determining or assisting in determining whether an employer is complying with Part XII.

 Part XIV (Leaves of Absence) is amended.
-The entitlement to family medical leave is increased from up to eight weeks to up to 27 weeks.
+The entitlement to six weeks pregnancy leave in certain circumstances is increased to 12 weeks.
+Section 48 is amended to provide that a parental leave may begin no later than 78 weeks after the child is born or comes into the employee's custody, care and control for the first time.
+The entitlement to parental leave is increased from 35 weeks to 61 weeks for employees who take pregnancy leave, and from 37 weeks to 63 weeks otherwise.
+The entitlement to family medical leave is increased from up to eight weeks to up to -27_28 weeks.
+Currently, an employee may take leave to provide care and support to their critically ill child; new section 49.4 provides that an employee is entitled to take leave to provide care and support to any critically ill family member.
 New section 49.5 establishes an entitlement to up to 104 weeks of unpaid leave if a child of the employee dies for any reason, instead of the current entitlement to leave only in the event of a crime-related child death.
 New section 49.6 retains the entitlement to crime-related child disappearance leave but increases the entitlement from up to 52 weeks to up to 104 weeks.